 Let us know what you think in the comments!

-If you’re interested in more Aruba infos check this blogpost:
+If you’re interested in more infos about Arubas weather, how to get there and our hotel tips – check this blogpost: